abhishekraj2506/aloy-renaissance/README.md

 <img src="images/aloy-trilogy.png" alt="drawing" width="500" />

-This project contains sample implementation of both BAP and BPP layers on the ONDC front.
+This project contains sample implementations of both BAP and BPP layers on the ONDC front.
 We have used the registry (https://registry.becknprotocol.io/login) and Gateway available in the developer ecosystem to register both the actors on the network.
 So inherently, for demonstration purposes, we have developed both the buyer and seller apps and registered them on the network, which means they communicate using Beckn protocol specs and are available on the registry.

 BAP:
 ![BAP registry entry](images/aloy-bap.png)